 Does Christ Satisfy God’s Honor or His Justice?

 Historically, Anselm proposed the Satisfaction Theory of Atonement (in Cur Deus Homo, “Why the God Man”).
 Although Anselm’s interpretation and my own view certainly share some common ground, they are different.
-In short, we have a common starting place––God demands glory, our sin is the withholding of honor properly due God, thus God requires that his name be vindicated from the shame brought upon him by his image bearers.
+In short, we have a common starting place––God demands glory, our sin is the withholding of honor properly due God, thus God requires that his name be vindicated from the shame brought upon him by his image-bearers.
 Truthfully, I don’t think many Christians would fight too hard against any of these premises.

 In Saving God’s Face, I make an exegetical and theological argument.
 My view is not based on Anselm’s theory.

 He’s right.
-Positively, nothing I propose hangs on Anselm’s theory; negative, I do recognize that some people may not be able to make the distinction.
+Positively, nothing I propose hangs on Anselm’s theory; negatively, I do recognize that some people may not be able to make the distinction.
 Christian blogs and books are full of people assuming an author really means something contrary to what he has actually said.

 Why is Atonement Necessary?

 Let’s compare Anselm’s theory with penal substitution.
 I have two purposes.
-First, I want to highlight key issues that contrast my view from Anslem’s.
+First, I want to highlight key issues that contrast my view of Anslem’s.
 Second, I want to give a little context so people can see how my proposal relates to penal substitution.

-There are definite similarities between theory of penal substitution and Anselm’s theory.
+There are definite similarities between the theory of penal substitution and Anselm’s theory.
 Fundamentally, humanity’s essential problem is objective––we have offended God.